leomccormack/Spatial_Audio_Framework/README.md

 * Any Library/Libraries conforming to the [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Implementations) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) standards
 * (Optional) [netCDF](https://www.unidata.ucar.edu/software/netcdf/) for reading [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) files

 The rationale for the former requirement is that the framework employs the use of BLAS/LAPACK routines for tackling all of the linear algebra operations, which are used quite prolifically throughout the code.
 Therefore, a performance library, which conforms to the BLAS/LAPACK standards, is required by most of the framework modules.
 In principle, any such library (or combination of libraries) may be employed for this task, and if you've worked with such libraries before, then you probably already know what to do.
-However, it is still generally recommended to use a custom [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries) library, as this is the approach used by the developers.
+However, it is still generally recommended to use a custom [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries) library, as this is the approach used by the developers; and the framework will also employ Intel MKL's FFT, which is pretty damn fast.

 In order to make this a painless endevour, detailed instructions regarding the acquisition and linking of this custom Intel MKL library have been tailored for specific operating systems and provided below.